-I found this quote through Jurgen Wolff’s Time to Write article: Rewriting, Re-Editing and Finding the Right Structure for Your Story:
+I found this quote from Aaron Rose in Jurgen Wolff’s article: Rewriting, Re-Editing and Finding the Right Structure for Your Story:

-“That whole myth that you have to have a three-act structure to hit the people emotionally, which is total bullshit, because we have a totally different structure that works just as well.” —Aaron Rose
+"It’s actually a four-act structure.
+Which is totally not the way you’re supposed to do it… and it totally works.
+Which goes to dispel that whole myth that you have to have a three-act structure to hit the people emotionally, which is total bullshit, because we have a totally different structure that works just as well."

 I go back and forth on organic vs. outlining structure on a daily basis but I hold onto a few things: